Taletex/SkanCoin/README.md

 http-server -o
 ```
 A new browser tab at the address where the web application is running will open.
+> Note: it is necessary to know the http server's IP address and port to use the web application.
+The first step to use the web application is inserting those informations.
+This also allows the user to connect it to other active HTTP servers of the P2P network.

 #### 4 - Run the Diagnostic Client
 Open a new terminal and write